awsdocs/aws-direct-connect-user-guide/doc_source/getting_started.md

    Part of the sign\-up procedure involves receiving a phone call and entering a verification code on the phone keypad\.

-## Step 2: Request an AWS Direct Connect Dedicated Connection or Accept a Hosted Connection<a name="ConnectionRequest"></a>
+## Step 2: Request an AWS Direct Connect dedicated connection or accept a hosted connection<a name="ConnectionRequest"></a>

 For dedicated connections, you can submit a connection request using the AWS Direct Connect console\.
 For hosted connections, work with an AWS Direct Connect Partner to request a hosted connection\.
 Ensure that you have the following information:
 + The port speed that you require\.
 You cannot change the port speed after you create the connection request\.
 + The AWS Direct Connect location at which the connection is to be terminated\.

 You cannot use the AWS Direct Connect console to request a hosted connection\.
 Instead, contact an AWS Direct Connect Partner, who can create a hosted connection for you, which you then accept\.
-Skip the following procedure and go to [ Accept Your Hosted Connection](#get-started-accept-hosted-connection)\.
+Skip the following procedure and go to [ Accept your hosted connection](#get-started-accept-hosted-connection)\.

 **To create a new AWS Direct Connect connection**